-What’s a Sunk Misery Rambler?
+What’s a Skunk Misery Rambler?
 Our own fiddle club, made up of students and adults of various abilities, from beginners to really good pros.
 We play violins, mandolins, guitars, banjos, whatever.
-We’re not just old-time, but also Western Swing, Bluegrass, and yeah, we throw in a little classical here and there.
+We’re not just old-time, but also Western Swing, Bluegrass, Scots, Irish, and yeah, we throw in a little classical here and there.

 Umm… well this virus thing got in the way, but we’re rehearsing again in backyards with lots of distance and masks, so if you want to join in, let us know!
 This Sunday, the 14th, it might just be at the Guilford Green at 4 for a little rehearsal under the trees.

 MEETING TIMES: ALMOST EVERY SUNDAY AT 4.
 AS THINGS CAN CHANGE RAPIDLY, IT’S BEST TO GET ON THE EMAIL LIST, SO EMAIL CHARLIE AT workdog(at)mindspring.com.
 Sorry for the write-out, but spam-bots have hit.

 It’s all part of our mission to get everyone playing, regardless of skill level, and enjoying the community feeling that you get when you play with friends.
 When you add in the goals of performing, it gets even better.
 It doesn’t matter how well we play, it’s that we do play, and bring joy to the audience wherever they may be, on a green, in a nursing home or even at a parade.
 We’ll play anywhere, anytime, with anyone!

 1: So what sort of music do we play?
 All of it.
 Irish, Scots, old-time, bluegrass, maybe even sneak in a cool classical piece.